FantasticFiasco/web-server-tech-benchmark/README.md

 ## Web Server

-The HTTP API of the web server is defined in the following chapters, and the load test will benchmark each of these API aspects in sequence.
+The HTTP API of the web server is defined in the following chapters, and the benchmark will run each of these API aspects in sequence.

 ## Health Benchmark

-Route replying empty responses back to the client.
+Route returning empty responses back to the client.
 This benchmark is focused on determining the performance of the web server and its efficiency in handling the request and response pipeline.

 ![Health benchmark UML](https://g.gravizo.com/source/custom_health_uml?https%3A%2F%2Fraw.githubusercontent.com%2FFantasticFiasco%2Fweb-server-tech-benchmark%2Fmaster%2Fdesign%2FUML.md)